facelessuser/pymdown-extensions/docs/src/markdown/extensions/keys.md

 md = markdown.Markdown(extensions=['pymdownx.keys'])
 ```

-!!! tip "Special Characters Before/After Key"
+/// tip | Special Characters Before/After Key
 You might have noticed that in this page many keys show special Unicode symbols before (and sometimes after) a key's
 text.
 The Keys extension only provides ASCII labels out of the box.
 Any special Unicode characters that are seen in
 this document are provided by using additional CSS.

 If desired, you can provide your own symbols by doing one of the following:

 1. You can use CSS styling.
 The elements are created with classes that are derived from the main key code name (not
     the aliases) so that you can target them to provide special styling.
 Check out [Formatting](#formatting) for more
     info.

 2. You can also override the label that is output for the key by provided your own text via the `key_map`
     parameter.
 This would require no additional CSS.
 More info is provided [here](#extendingmodifying-key-map-index).
+///

 ## Formatting